coutableN/node-chat/README.md

 Go to **/node-chat-login** and log with a correct user/password to get **/node-chat-admin**.

 Users are specified in the node-chat/users file and can be added in the admin panel or directly in the file, see [users](#users)

+## Create a chat client in another page

 ## Files